Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 		**Gff files of TSSs**

-**Searching sRNA candidate in sRNA database:** If homologs of this sRNA candidates can be found in sRNA database, this candidates will be included to the result without considering other filters.
+**Searching sRNA candidate in sRNA database:** If homology of this sRNA candidates can be found in sRNA database, this candidates will be included to the result without considering other filters.

 	**Required tools:**